sach-12/pesu-bot-js/docs/README.md

 If you wish to contribute to the bot, run these steps:
 * Fork this repository or create branch in your username

-* Do whatever changes you wish to do and create a pull request with the following information furnished in the request message: The cog you wish to change | What did you change
+* Do whatever changes you wish to do and create a pull request with the following information furnished in the request message: The file you wish to change | What did you change
-* Send a review request to any of the following members: Flab-E, sach-12, Mre11i0t and/or ArvindAROO.
 * Wait for approval for reviewers.
 Your PR may be directly accepted or requested for further changes.
 * If you are accepted, you will be added to the contributors list.